x

 A 2012 study by the Joint Research Centre study found that many wastewater treatment plants use versions of mechanical and biological treatment technology that dates from the 1970s.
 Plants built more than 20 years ago may struggle to deal with higher loading rates, especially in areas with a large seasonal increase in population (e.g. due to tourism).
 In many cases, space restrictions mean that it is not possible to install a primary clarifier to tackle the problem in plants that use an extended aeration activated sludge process.

-The treatment and disposal of sewage sludge is an expensive, environmentally-sensitive and growing problem for wastewater treatment plants.
+The treatment and disposal of sewage sludge is expensive, environmentally-sensitive and a growing problem for wastewater treatment plants.
 The main sludge management options are reuse in agriculture, burning for energy or disposal to landfill.
 Energy contained in sludge can be used to power wastewater treatment plants and reduce their running costs.

 DEYAR is a municipal enterprise that operates a wastewater treatment plant serving the Rethymno area of Crete.
 The plant, which applies an extended aeration activated sludge process, has an average daily flow of 13 000 to 15 000 m3.
 Its peak flow capacity is some 17 000 m3/day.
 DEYAR is expanding the capacity of the plant with an aeration and sedimentation tank (targeting a peak flow of 28 000 m m3/day).
-This is expected to increase energy requirements and it is necessary to ensure that the increased flow rate does not cause performance issues that hinder its ability to meet environmental limit values.
+This is expected to increase energy requirements, and it is necessary to ensure that the increased flow rate does not cause performance issues that hinder its ability to meet environmental limit values.

 OBJECTIVES

-Specific project objectives are to:
+Specific project objectives were to:

 • Improve the quality of the aquatic environment, with less pollutants in effluent as a result of improved treatment plant performance;